-If we are unable to pay in full the cash portion of the purchase price for our shares of TeraComm Research, Inc. preferred stock, our ownership interest in TeraComm would be proportionately reduced.
+If we are unable to pay in full the cash portion of the purchase price for our shares of TeraComm Research, Inc. preferred stock, our ownership interest in TeraComm could be proportionately reduced.

 On May 12, 2000, we acquired shares of preferred stock representing a 35% ownership interest in TeraComm Research, Inc., a privately-held company that is developing certain fiber optic technology.
-The purchase price for these shares, which the parties valued at \$6,795,000, consisted of 200,000 shares of our common stock, a warrant to purchase a further 200,000 shares of our common stock, and \$5,000,000 in cash, \$250,000 of which we had already paid to TeraComm and the remaining \$4,750,000 of which we agreed to pay to TeraComm in scheduled installments over 12 months.
-We have since paid one of these installments, and so have to date paid TeraComm in the aggregate \$700,000 of the cash portion of the purchase price.
+The purchase price for these shares, which the parties valued at \$6,795,000, consisted of 200,000 shares of our common stock, a warrant to purchase a further 200,000 shares of our common stock, and \$5,000,000 in cash.
+We have as of October 30, 2000, paid TeraComm in the aggregate \$1,000,000 of the cash portion of the purchase price.
+The parties have agreed that a further \$1,000,000 is payable when TeraComm achieves an agreed technical milestone, and the remainder is thereafter payable in three quarterly installments of \$1,000,000.
+If upon TeraComm achieving the technical milestone or if by December 30, 2000 (even if TeraComm does not achieve the technical milestone), we elect not to pay the next installment of the cash portion of the purchase price, we would forfeit the right to pay any further installments on the cash purchase price and our ownership interest in TeraComm would be reduced to reflect the proportion of the total purchase price that we had actually paid.

 We do not currently have the full amount of the unpaid portion of the cash purchase price.
 We intend to raise the necessary capital through debt or equity financing, or a combination of both.
 It is, however, possible that we will not be able to raise the required amount.
 If we are unable to raise the full amount of the cash purchase price, our ownership interest would be proportionately reduced.
-We are currently analyzing the accounting treatment of this investment as it related to the possibility of an immediate charge to operations equal to the estimated value of the acquired in-process research and development.